lukmanr/CLVPipelines/run/README.md

 The runtime parameters required by the pipelines are described in detail in [`/pipelines/README.md`](/pipelines/README.md)

+Most of the parameters have reasonable default values that don't have to be modified during the intial runs.

 ### Running the pipelines using KFP SDK